THOMASELOVE/500-projects-2023/proposal1.md

 ## Details on Covariates, by Investigator

-Your covariates should be summarized in two ways in your next proposal draft:
+Your covariates (aim for **at least** 12 and 20 is better) should be summarized in two ways in your final draft of your Proposal...

-1. Quantitative vs. Categorical (with all available categories specified)
+1. Quantitative vs. Categorical (with all available categories specified), plus how many covariates you have, in total.
 2. It would also help to sort them into meaningful dimensions (like, for example, Demographics, Body Size, etc.) that would help the less-initiated identify gaps.

 Eventually, we'll also need to see a Table One, and you'll need to explain how you'll deal with missing data if you have it, but I won't hold you to that until the Project Update, due 2023-04-05.